-Ask for an appeal

-You must ask within 60 days of your denial
+1 Ask for an appeal You must ask within 60 days of your denial letter's date.

-letter's date.
 Call or send a form.

-Wait for our reply

-We have 16 days to reply.
-Need a faster
+2 Wait for our reply We have 16 days to reply.
+Need a faster reply?

-reply?
 Ask for a fast appeal.

-Read our decision

-Still don't agree?
-You can ask the state to
+3 Read our decision Still don't agree?
+You can ask the state to review.

-review.
 This is called a hearing.

-Ask for a hearing

-You must ask within 120 days of the

-appeal decision letter date.
+4 Ask for a hearing You must ask within 120 days of the appeal decision letter date.

-Learn more about the steps to ask for an appeal or hearing

-Step 1 | Ask for an appeal.
+Step 1 Ask for an appeal.
 You must ask within 60 days of the date of the denial letter (NOABD).